hldohaga/upfnabp/litlead.md

 The epistemological approach of this study is positivist.
 I use a quantitative approach in a mechanistic and deterministic model.
 However, I am aware that this model is incomplete.
-Positivism encourages experimental isolation.
-The study is isolated from the world through control of the experimental environment.
+Positivism encourages experimental isolation, control of the experimental environment.

-Real world dietary change requires understanding interaction with social and economic factors, not isolation.
+Real world dietary change requires understanding interaction with cultural,social and economic factors, not isolation.
 Critical realist and social constructionist studies are needed to complement the information from this study.
-The commercial and social determinants of health are models which have a great deal of impact on exposure to UPF and Na and on dietary effects on BP.
+The commercial and social determinants of health are models which have a great deal of impact on exposure to UPF and sodium, and on dietary effects on BP.

 ## Positionality

 In a positivist paradigm the observer is external to the experiment.
-Acknowledging the constructivist aspects to this study allows that the observer is closer to the model making my positionality of interest.
+Acknowledging the constructivist aspects to this study admits that the observer is closer to the model making my positionality of interest.
-Jafar @jafar2018 argues that understanding the position of the investigator be of interest to understanding this quantitative study.
+Jafar @jafar2018 argues that understanding the position of the investigator is of interest to understanding quantitative study.

 I bring an attachment to positivist ideals from my biomedical background.
 As an older physician I am aware of social factors impacting health of participants as Evans and Trotter @evans discuss.
 I also understand that my perception of the world is from a position of significant privilege.
-To proceed, I need to be aware of the limitations of the positivist approach.
+To proceed, I need to be aware of the limitations of the positivist approach, and of these aspects of my view of the world.
-I need to make pragmatic selections to bring some degree of validity to the resulting dataset.

 These constructed ideas, social expectations, income, or geography affect food and health 'choices'.
 They also impact on 'hard' clinical measurements such as BP, through physical position and room temperature as well as by the relationship between the observer and the participant.